 atmosphere quickly or easily!
 Yet both are essential to life as we know it on planet Earth.

-We should take the Library of Congress up with us on DVDs so that when humans wink out
+We should take the Library of Congress up with us on flash drives so that when humans wink out

 in this little sphere, there will be a record of what happened here on Earth somewhere else.

 On that new planet, a book little kids read in kindergarten will be

 ďThe Rape of Earth,Ē its lesson will be letís treat our new planet